Skip to content

-You’ll get endless advice during your job search.
-But there’s one improvement that’s so obvious you probably don’t even see it.
-It’s your choice of font.
-Is it easy enough to ask what is the best font for a CV?
-But it’s a different story when it comes to actually choosing it.
+But there’s one easy improvement for your CV that’s so obvious you probably don’t even see it.
+It’s your font choice.
+It’s easy enough to ask what the best font for a CV is, but it’s a different story when it comes to actually choosing it.

-This guide includes a selection of the best fonts for your CV.
-It also includes tips and tricks for font formatting and style that will improve the look of your CV.
+This guide includes a selection of the best fonts for your CV, as well as tips and tricks for CV font formatting and style that will improve your job application.

 Create an effective CV in minutes.
 Choose a professional CV template and fill in every section of your CV in a flash using ready-made content and expert tips.